Ruth Williams (baseball)

 Her most productive season in 1949, when she posted a 10–6 record with a career-high 1.64 ERA, which ranked her as the ninth best in ERA and winning percentage (.625), helping her team tie for first place with the Rockford Peaches.
 Since she was still teaching in Pennsylvania, the Blue Sox flew Williams in for the Memorial Day weekend in order to pitch.
 She then won two games and returned to school to finish out the school year.

 Williams started 1950 with South Bend, but was traded to the Peoria Redwings during the midseason and ended the year with the Kalamazoo Lassies.
 She combined for a 5–10 record with a 3.47 ERA in just 19 games.
 She did not have much run support from the Lassies and recorded losing records for the remaining three years of career by going 10–11, 10–12 and 8–12.
 Nevertheless, she posted low earned runs averages of 1.96, 2.48 and 2.12, pitched a career-high 174 innings in 1952, and finished ninth in ERA in 1951.

 Following her baseball career, Williams married Leonard Heverly and continued her work in Ambler.
-The couple adopted two sons, Richard and Mike, but tragedy struck in 1980 when her husband died in an traffic collision caused by a drunk driver.
+The couple adopted two sons, Richard and Mike, but tragedy struck in 1980 when her husband died in a traffic collision caused by a drunk driver.
 She retired after the accident.

 Williams later attended the AAGPBL Players Association reunions.
 The association was largely responsible for the opening of Women in Baseball, a permanent display based at the Baseball Hall of Fame and Museum in Cooperstown, New York, which was unveiled in 1988 to honor the entire All-American Girls Professional Baseball League.

 In 1995 Ruth Williams Heverly suffered a heart attack, which slowed her life down considerably for the next ten years.
 She died at her home in Ambler, Pennsylvania, just two days short of her 79th birthday.